Saransh-Agarwal/rag-document-ingestion/README.md

 2. **Activities**
    - `fetch_document`: Downloads document from URL
    - `parse_document`: Extracts and chunks text using Unstructured.io
-   - `generate_embeddings`: Creates embeddings using OpenAI API
+   - `generate_embeddings`: Creates embeddings using Azure OpenAI API
    - `store_in_milvus`: Stores chunks and embeddings in Milvus

 3. **Utilities**